-The sacredness of the vagina in the tantric tradition
+The sacredness of the vagina in the Tantric tradition

 This no idle comparison: Sanskrit word for “vagina,” the name used in tantra, is “yoni,” which literally means “sacred temple.”
-I have always found this incredible, especially in our society where women’s bodies are certainly not respected and venerated but on the contrary, often loaded with millennia of socio-cultural taboos, and in modern times even commercialized.
+I have always found this incredible, especially in our society where women’s bodies are certainly not respected and venerated.
+Though on the contrary, often loaded with millennia of socio-cultural taboos, and in modern times even commercialized.
 The mere fact of considering the vagina as a sacred area of my body was truly a revelation.
 Now that I am the bearer of this centuries-old esoteric path, teaching hundreds of women to find it for themselves, I realize that rediscovering this sacredness is already a great healing in itself.

 Attention, with this we are opening the door to the true essence of tantra!

 Orgasm is a truly unique phenomenon for human beings.
 Through stimulation of the body and the intensity of pleasure, enough to break down walls within ourselves, something very special happens.
 It is as if for a moment the limits of your being expand to infinity, losing that sense of limited personal existence.
 Does this resonate?

 A moment in which you forget everything, even yourself!
 The ego finally releases its grip.
 This experience is considered extremely important in tantra, not only for pleasure but as a moment of expansion beyond the limits of your individual being, a total dissolution into something greater, and universal.
 In short, a truly cosmic experience!
 It is exactly the revelation that all spiritual practice points to, whether through meditation, hatha yoga, prayer, or anything else.